Arenga engleri

 Special Interest

 One of the hardiest palms for a tropical look.
 Great in a pot.
 Fronds with luminous silvery undersides and clipped-edge leaflets .
 An exceptional foliage plant with great durability.
 Flowers produce a pleasing fragrance that carries in the garden.
 Deserves greater use where temperatures rarely drop below 24F but summers are balmy.
+Has been grown successfully in New Orleans, where it rebounds from occasional severe winters thanks to long, hot, humid summers and its suckering habit.

 More Info